Diagnose and Replace a Defective Hard Drive (Linux Dedicated Server with Software RAID)

 unused devices: <none>

 Check which swap partitions are used by the operating system.
-To do this, enter the following command:
+To do this, type the following command:

 Filename Type Size Used Priority